dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-about.md

 ### Clean up the About code-behind

 The `ShowMoreInfo` button isn't using the event handler, so the `LearnMore_Clicked` code should be removed from the _Views\\AboutPage.xaml.cs_ file.
-Delete that code.
-The class should only contain the constructor:
+Delete that code, the class should only contain the constructor:

 01. In the **Solution Explorer** pane of Visual Studio, double-click on **Views\\AboutPage.xaml.cs**.

     > [!TIP]
-    > You may need to expand the **Views\\AboutPage.xaml** to show the file.
+    > You may need to expand **Views\\AboutPage.xaml** to show the file.

 01. Replace the code with the following snippet: